ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 functionality to send and receive messages by connecting to a JMS provider.

 The `java.jms` library specification has evolved and may continue to evolve in the future.
-The released versions of the specification can be found under the relevant Github tag.
+The released versions of the specification can be found under the relevant GitHub tag.

 If you have any feedback or suggestions about the library, start a discussion via a GitHub issue or in the Discord server.
 Based on the outcome of the discussion, the specification and implementation can be updated.
 Community feedback